Using a Trade Show to Boost Your Blog

 Business Card with QR Code

 People will be more likely to remember your blog if you give them something tangible to hold on to.
 Sometime after the trade show ends people will go through their bag of pamphlets, cards and fliers, and hopefully run across your card.
 What do they see?
-The name of your blog and a QR code.
+The name of your blog and a QR code generator.

 “Oh yea,” they think, “I remember that blog.”
 They’ll take out their phone, scan the code and visit your website.
 How convenient.